Skip to main content

 Something new Something old Indian festive outfit 1

-New England has been wonderful these days weather-wise.
-I love how sultry summer beautifully falls into fall leaves, flavors, boots, and layers.
-Lots in my mind, at the same time India celebrates a glorious festive season thousands of miles away and I feel the festive vibes here.
-Buying balloons with my Dad, jiggles of colorful bangles in the stores, and how our small town decked up are now a distant memory.
-Celebrating festivity in India has its own charm, be it food, the hustle, and bustle or the transitions of nature.
+New England has been wonderful these days, weather-wise.
+I love how the sultry summer beautifully transitions into fall, with its vibrant leaves, rich flavors, cozy boots, and layers.
+Lots on my mind, as India celebrates a glorious festive season thousands of miles away, and I feel the festive vibes here.
+Buying balloons with my Dad, the jingling of colorful bangles in the stores, and how our small town decked up are now distant memories.
+Celebrating festivities in India has its own charm, whether it's the food, the hustle and bustle, or the natural transitions.

 Nevertheless, I love to dress up for Indian festivities.
-As you might know by now, how I cherish old and classic pieces.
-There is so much potential to dress them up in many ways and never fades with time.
+As you may know, I have a fondness for old and classic pieces.
+There is so much potential to dress them up in many ways, and it never fades with time.
 I am always attracted to pieces that have a vintage appeal.
 I love this old pair of back Mekhela chadar.
-Even though black is usually not considered a quintessential festive color, but no harm in wearing black on festive days, it's such a flattering color for every body type and every skin tone.
-Easy to dress up too.
-I added a vintage long gold necklace, usually in any Indian bridal trousseau this kind of necklace is very common.
-If you don't have a gold necklace any necklace will work.
-I can't think of anything but red for my lips, my eyes are almost makeup free except for a few strokes of mascara and added red roses for a pop of color.
+Even though black is usually not considered a quintessential festive color, there's no harm in wearing black on festive days; it's a flattering color for every body type and skin tone.
+Easy to dress up, too.
+I added a vintage, long, gold necklace, which is typically included in any Indian bridal trousseau, and is very common.
+If you don't have a gold necklace, any other type of necklace will work.
+I can't think of anything but red for my lips, my eyes are almost makeup-free except for a few strokes of mascara, and I added red roses for a pop of color.
 I tied a low bun and let my curtain bang highlight.
-You can add red or black bindi, but I decided not and give a contemporary touch to this classic look.
+You can add a red or black bindi, but I decided not to give this classic look a contemporary touch.
 Hope you like this look.
 Enjoy the fall and festive seasons!

 Comments